 There’s almost nothing I like more than a tea cake disguised as a quick bread.
-If I will myself to forget about the butter (and sugar!), it’s just the sort of thing I can justify eating throughout the day, beginning with breakfast and continuing mid-afternoon and beyond.
-This orange-almond poppy seed tea cake is that kind of cake – soft and airy, perfumed with orange and almond and topped with a sweet orange drizzle.
+This orange almond poppy seed tea cake is that kind of cake – soft and airy, perfumed with orange and almond and topped with a sweet orange drizzle.

-Easily whipped up and popped into the oven in 10 minutes flat, this is the kind of cake ideal for impromptu guests or afternoon cravings that simply can’t be satisfied with a more sensible option (for the days when cake and only cake will do!).
-Delightful for spring and Easter, this all-occasion cake is simply plush and perfect.
+Easily whipped up and popped into the oven in 20 minutes flat, this is the kind of cake ideal for afternoon cravings and the days when cake and only cake will do.
+Delicious down to the last crumb, this all-occasion cake is simply plush and perfect!

 - 1 1/2 cups flour